The practical guide to starting an esthetics business

 I wish podcasts were a “thing” When I was starting my career.
 It would have saved me so much time to list to other professionals’ stories of starting in the industry.
 Take a look at some excellent podcasts that will be useful to you HERE.

 Take pictures of your work to save for later for when you start your social media account.

 Think outside the box.
 Take pictures of the view from your new workspace windows.
-Take photos of your linens, all setup.
-Even images of open product or products that you use in your services can be displayed beautifully.
-Above all, do not post poor quality photos.
+Take photos of your linens, all set up.
+Even images of open products or products that you use in your services can be displayed beautifully.
+Above all, do not post poor-quality photos.